 EU businesses registered for VAT in the UK can continue to recover input tax via the VAT return.
 However, if a business is neither registered nor liable to be, recovery will be via a paper-based system.
 It’s important to note that the UK currently applies the reciprocity principle if a UK business would be denied a claim in the country of the claimant.
 For EU businesses, this means running the risk that they are denied VAT returns if there is no reciprocity between their country and the UK.

 Whatever the individual situation, planning must be a priority.
 Claims can be made for 2020 under the current mechanisms, but deadlines will be reduced.
 Claims under new processes must be evaluated to ensure that no recoverable VAT is lost.

 As we move into the final phase of the Brexit process, time is of the essence.
 With the type and likelihood of a deal still unclear, the best steps for any business trading cross border are to proactively plan, review supply chains and consider registration liabilities.

 Keen to know how Brexit will impact your VAT compliance obligations?
-Register for our upcoming webinar Brexit and VAT: Protect your valuable supply chains and minimise costly disruptions to find out more.
+Download our recent webinar Brexit and VAT: Protect your valuable supply chains and minimise costly disruptions to find out more.